 Things To Watch Out For:

-- If your input level is too high, your track fader may have to be set very low.
-This can make it too low to have full control in the upper part.
+- If your input level is too high, The track fader may have to be set very low.
+This can make it too low to have control in the upper part.
 When your track fader is low, its very difficult to adjust and fine tune the audio levels.

 As you may already know, each microphone has its own distinct characteristics.
 How do you decide what mic to use for a particular sound source?
 It's a choice you have to make and there is no wrong and right way to pick one.
 The general rule of thumb is, if it sounds good, use it.
 With that in mind, every microphone has its mechanical limits.
 For example, the maximum volume it can handle before it starts distorting or even worse, it gets damaged.